vinaygoel/ars-workshop/README.md

 Running this command will set the paths but will not produce a response and will instead return to the normal command prompt.

+** You will need to run the above command every time you run this workshop **

 ##### Download Workshop Derivatives #####

 Download derivatives (WAT, WANE, LGA and CDX) for the [Ferguson Youtube Video Archiving Project](https://archive.org/details/fergusoncrawl&tab=collection?and[]=fergytv), a subset of the [Ferguson Tweets Collection](https://archive.org/details/fergusoncrawl&tab=collection)